 This Spicy Thai Chicken Soup brought me back to life.

-Here’s what you get: hot chicken stock that sticks to your lips, vibrant ginger that lifts your spirits, and just enough heat to wake your tired ass up.
+Here’s what you get: hot chicken stock that sticks to your lips, vibrant ginger that lifts your spirits, and just enough heat to wake your tired self up.

 The tomatoes and mushrooms add bulk, earthiness, and acidity, while the scallions, cilantro, and lime wedges add freshness (and a bit of pretty green).